Custom Database Connection Security Best Practices

 /authorize is intercepted and the audience to the API is added.

 Whether managing access to legacy identity storage via custom API or using the native interface provided, you should restrict access to the list of IP addresses associated with your Auth0 tenant.
-Whitelisting in this manner constrains access to the legacy identity store and ensures that only custom database actions scripts defined in Auth0 are permitted.
+Adding URLs to the AllowList constrains access to the legacy identity store and ensures that only custom database actions scripts defined in Auth0 are permitted.